Golfing in North Texas should not be limited by foot pain this spring!

 The barrier to a perfect golf swing could lie in your big toe.
 Or your heel.
 Or on the ball of your foot.
 The physicians at FAANT say these are the three areas of your feet most likely to cause pain that can ruin your golf swing.

 Behind these pain-prone spots can lie stiff joints, stretched-out tissues and even nerve damage.
 But pain relief is possible and frequently does not require surgery.

 According to FAANT, the three most common painful foot conditions that can ruin your golf swing are heel pain, arthritis and pinched nerves.

-- Arthritis can cause pain in the joint of your big toe that makes it difficult to follow-through on your golf swing.
+- Arthritis - This can cause pain in the joint of your big toe that makes it difficult to follow-through on your golf swing.

-- Heel pain typically results from an inflammation of the band of tissue that extends from your heel to the ball of your foot.
+- Heel pain -Typically, heel pain results from an inflammation of the band of tissue that extends from your heel to the ball of your foot.
 People with this condition compare the pain to someone jabbing a knife in their heel.
 Heel pain can make it uncomfortable for golfers to maintain a solid stance during crucial portions of their golf swing.

 Several other painful conditions can also cause instability during your swing.
 Some athletes and former athletes develop chronic ankle instability from previous ankle sprains that failed to heal properly.
 Motion-limiting arthritis and Achilles tendonitis can also affect your balance.
 Ill-fitting golf shoes may cause corns and calluses that make standing uncomfortable.

 For the majority of golfers and other patients the doctors at FAANT recommend simple treatments such as custom orthotic devices (shoe inserts), stretching exercises, changes to your shoes, medications, braces or steroid injections and physical therapy.
 However, if these conservative measures fail to provide adequate relief, surgery may be required.